bitrise-io/devcenter/_articles/en/infrastructure/stack-update-and-removal-policy.md

 We use two types of Xcode stacks; Stable stacks and Edge stacks.

 * Xcode Stable stacks are **built once, and are not updated** at all (except with Bitrise CLI related updates, [dependency manager cache updates](/infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates) and with critical fixes).
 These stacks are designed so that if a build worked on the stack, the same build should run the same way as long as the stack is available.
 * Xcode "Edge" stack is **re-built every week**.
-It includes the latest-and-greatest versions of the pre-installed tools and the [dependency manager cache updates](/infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates).
-It does not include any beta versions.
+It includes the latest stable release of Xcode, the same pre-installed tools as on the Stable stack, and the [dependency manager cache updates](/infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates).
+It does not include any Xcode beta version.
 The stack uses the same [scripts](https://github.com/bitrise-io/osx-box-bootstrap) we use for creating new Xcode stacks.

 ### **About dependency manager cache updates**